Drug information

 What is nifurtimox?

-Nifurtimox is an antiprotozoal prescription medicine approved by the U.S. Food and Drug Administration (FDA) for the treatment of Chagas disease (American Trypanosomiasis), caused by Trypanosoma cruzi, in children who are less than 18 years of age and weigh at least 5.5 lbs.
+Nifurtimox is an antiprotozoal prescription medicine approved by the U.S. Food and Drug Administration (FDA) for the treatment of Chagas disease caused by infection with the parasite Trypanosoma cruzi.
+Nifurtimox is FDA-approved for use in children who are less than 18 years of age and weigh at least 5.5 lbs.
 (2.5 kg).

 Chagas disease can be an opportunistic infection (OI) of HIV.
 An OI is an infection that occurs more frequently or is more severe in people with weakened immune systems—such as people with HIV—than in people with healthy immune systems.
 To learn more about OIs, read the HIVinfo What is an Opportunistic Infection? fact sheet.